Newsletter 18, November 2008

-3) Latest Recipes in the Low Carb / Low GI Cookbook
+3) Latest Recipes in The Low Carb is Easy Cookbook

-For those of our readers who are subscribers to the Low Carb / Low GI Cookbook, two new recipes have just been released: a warming Sausage and Lentil Stew (recipe 6-28) for those of us who can tolerate the slightly higher level of carbs in lentils, and another breakfast recipe, Quick Breakfast Cinnamon Muffin (recipe 8-24).
+For those of our readers who are subscribers to The Low Carb is Easy Cookbook, two new recipes have just been released: a warming Sausage and Lentil Stew (recipe 6-28) for those of us who can tolerate the slightly higher level of carbs in lentils, and another breakfast recipe, Quick Breakfast Cinnamon Muffin (recipe 8-24).
 You will find these recipes already in your Cookbook next time you log in.